 Laguna Beach Summer Festivals – Get a Summer Passport to the Arts for unlimited summer admission.
-Take the free trolley which operates from June 30th to September 3rd.
+Take the free trolley which operates from late June to early September 3rd.
 It operates each day from 9:30 AM to 11:30 PM.

 Sawdust Art Festival – family friendly with free admission for kids 12 and under.
-It is open from June 30th – September 3rd.
+It is open from late June through early September.

-Art – a Fair – open daily from June 30th – August 30th, with live entertainment Thursday through Sunday.
+Art – a Fair – open daily from late June 30th to the end of August with live entertainment Thursday through Sunday.
 You can sign up for daily art workshops for all levels.

 Summer Concerts, Theater, and Live Performances

 Pacific Amphitheater at the Orange County Fairgrounds – Summer Concert Series featuring current bands and nostalgic favorites.

 Pacific Symphony – Summer Festival of Concerts at the Verizon Amphitheater in Irvine.

 Segerstrom Performing Arts Center – see Broadway shows in a beautiful venue without driving to Los Angeles.